 That reputation grew even stronger when Cape Verde recently went through a peaceful democratic transition to a new government after 15 years of rule by the previous governing party.
 Unlike many African countries that have experienced generations of one-party rule, Cape Verde is a model for the region and the rest of the world.

 Kria knows Cape Verde.
 Our co-founder, Bill Lofy, was a Peace Corps Volunteer in Cape Verde in the late 1990s and has returned frequently to the country that he considers a second home.

-Most recently, Bill is working with the newly-elected Prime Minister of Cape Verde, Ulisses Correia e Silva, to assist his leadership team with their executive transition into office.
-Building on his experience leading governing transitions for Governor Peter Shumlin in Vermont and Senator Al Franken of Minnesota, Bill travels frequently to Cape Verde as part of a long-term project to improve the new government’s strategic communications strategy, constituent outreach, and executive office management system.
+Most recently, Bill worked with the newly-elected Prime Minister of Cape Verde, Ulisses Correia e Silva, to assist his leadership team with their executive transition into office.
+Building on his experience leading governing transitions for Governor Peter Shumlin in Vermont and Senator Al Franken of Minnesota, Bill traveled to Cape Verde as part of a long-term project to improve the new government’s strategic communications strategy, constituent outreach, and executive office management system.

 Through his work in governance and executive management, Bill has also witnessed the ongoing transformation of Cape Verde’s economy, particularly in agriculture.
 Water – still a precious commodity – is more available today in Cape Verde than ever before.
 Yet the country still imports far more food than it produces, and value-added agriculture in Cape Verde lags behind most African nations.

 That’s why Kria is expanding its work in Cape Verde beyond governance, in an effort to grow domestic production – and ownership – of value-added agriculture.
 We have a team of entrepreneurial farmers under contract to grow maracuja - passion fruit - as part of a cooperative effort to create Cape Verde's first domestic, organic fruit juice company, majority owned by our Cape Verdean partners.